turingschool/curriculum/source/projects/independent_project.markdown

 * Concept: Last-Minute Get Together
 * Planning:

-First version: Select a T&D restaurant and ask my twitter-verse if they're interested Second version: Pick three restaurants, rank them and allow people to rank them in the response

-I think picking the food is critical to people responding.
-If my friend wants to get together but they want to eat Ethiopian, I'm not interested -- I need to know the food to make my response.

-Make sense?
   1. Problem: It is difficult to coordinate groups for an impromptu dinner party.
 Ease the situation by giving users the ability to pick a restaurant from T&D then send invites over twitter, and if enough people respond to it within a certain time, provide options for picking up party favors (ordering food through takeout and delivery, decorations, etc.)

   2. Elevator: No one likes eating alone, and no one likes last-minute planning.
 By using "PartyPlanner", you can pick out a food type for dinner then send out an invite through twitter.
 If enough people do reply within a certain timeframe, receive information on where to pick up food, decorations, etc; if enough people do not reply, no energy was wasted on setting up the party.